Myriad-Dreamin/typst.ts/docs/cookery/guide/renderer/angular.typ

 === Set renderer initialization option for `typst-document`

-Retrieve a #term.init-option for initializating the renderer for `typst-document`
+Retrieve a #term.init-option for initializing the renderer for `typst-document`

 ```ts
 typst-document.setWasmModuleInitOptions({